Richard H. Driehaus Architecture Competition

 The Competition is conducted in two stages:

-Topics and locations for the competition are sought.
+In this stage, organized by INTBAU, topics and locations for the competition are sought.

 We encourage Spanish municipalities to present their proposals.